Documentation style guide¶

-Where possible, text should be written in UK English.
+Where possible, text should be written in US English.
 However, discretion and common sense can both be applied.
-For example, where text refers to code elements that exist in US English, the spelling of these elements should not be changed to UK English.

 Try to be concise and to the point in your writing.
 It is acceptable to link to official documentation elsewhere rather than repeating content.
 It’s also good practice not to assume that your reader has the same level of knowledge as you, so if you’re covering a new or complicated topic, then providing contextual links to help the reader is encouraged.